truenas/middleware/docs/source/middleware/roles.rst

 Implicitly populated roles
 ==========================

+`FULL_ADMIN` role will have access to calling all methods.

 `READONLY` role will have access to calling `service.config`, `service.get_instance`, `service.query` and all `service.*_choices` methods of all services.